SFDO-Tooling/Snowfakery/docs/index.md

     max: 95
 ```

-`random_number` can also be used as a function in expressions:
+`random_number` can also be used as a function in formulas:

 ```
 some_number: A number ${{random_number(min=5, max=10)}}